fractalwrench/portfolio/content/posts/json-2-kotlin.md

 )
 ```

-For our Spring Boot and command-line applications, we'll create separate modules which both depend on the `core` module.
+For the Spring Boot and command-line applications, we'll create separate modules which both depend on the `core` module.
 More on that later.

 ### JSON Conversion Algorithms
 JSON is a [tree](https://en.wikipedia.org/wiki/Tree_data_structure), where each array and object node could contain child nodes.

-We'll start at the bottom level of the tree, group similar nodes together, and build a Kotlin class for each group. representation.
-We'll then jump up a level until we reach the root of the tree.
+Our algorithm will start at the bottom of the tree, and work its way up to the top, one level at a time.
+For each level, we should group similar objects together, and build a Kotlin type representation for each grouping.

 #### A conversion example
 That all sounds very abstract.
 Consider the following JSON: